choonewza-pro/git-workshop-app/README.md

 # Installation

-- Set up Web Server and upload index.html to htdocs or www
+- Set up Web Server and upload index.html to htdocs or www zxz